Neutron-diffraction and linear {Gr\"uneisen} parameter studies of magnetism in NdFe$_2$Ga$_8$: conclusions

 \section{conclusions}

-In conclusions, we have found both commensurate and incommensurate magnetic peaks in the magnetic ordered states in NdFe$_2$Ga$_8$.
-While the low-temperature commensurate peaks are associated with the AFM transition at 10 K, the incommensurate peaks cannot be simply by an AFM transition.
-Considering the crystal structure and relevant experimental results for NdFe$_2$Ga$_8$, we suggest that the magnetic transition at 14.5 K is a multipolar density wave.
-As the local point group symmetry may play little role here, NdFe$_2$Ga$_8$ could be a good model material to study the intinerant MOs.
+In conclusion, we have found both commensurate and IC magnetic peaks in the magnetic ordered states of NdFe$_2$Ga$_8$.
+While the low-temperature commensurate peaks are associated with the AFM transition at 10 K, the IC peaks cannot be simply understood within the picture of a conventional SDW.
+The measurements on the linear {Gr\"uneisen} parameter suggests that its behaviors may not be related to the dipole moments.
+While there are possibilities that theories based on the dipole moments may explain this, we suggest that a MO with strong itinerant characteristics could provide a simple answer.